Moosejaw Radio: Part 4: Crepes and Cigars and Spiders! Oh MY!

 Stranger, Stranger Things

 There’s a great deal of fabulous public art around the city of Ottawa, including a giant spider sculpture we visited, created by artist Louise Bourgeois and titled Maman.
-Yup, French for mom (mum for the Anglo-Canadians), and let's not all run at once for our digital Freud manuals, BUT: I think we can all agree that there is something there.
+Yup, French for mum, and let's not all run at once for our digital Freud manuals, BUT, I think we can all agree that there is something there.
 The sculpture stands more than 30-feet-tall, with spectrally thin, arched legs, and a steely 8-eyed visage angled toward the ground, which makes the spider look like it’s drawing a bead on something.
 It seems like it would be a great spot for depositing passed-out fraternity brothers or napping children.
 Or anyone with strong attachments to the horror series Stranger Things.

 NEXT: Moosejaw Radio PART V: Quebec Has Lots of Water PREVIOUS